 At the same time, there are calls to examine privacy-related questions in the broader context of the ethical use of AI.
 The rapid pace at which AI has advanced has left the public without a clear legal framework to properly address the technology, leaving the task of determining proper AI governance strategies up to individual organizations.
 While, in time, guidance may become clearer and more consistent through legislation – for example, the EU AI Act - there are certain steps organizations can take today to align their responsible use of AI with privacy principles.

-Most organizations have already formulated internal guidelines for the responsible use of AI or are in the process of doing so, as a recent report by the IAPP and FTI Consulting on AI governance and privacy showed.
+Over the past few years, a set of principles defining the report by the IAPP and FTI Consulting on AI governance and privacy showed.
 These efforts are often driven and coordinated by the internal privacy office.
 Organizations can extend existing, mature privacy programs and processes designed to assess privacy risks to include broader ethics assessments that prevent biased output based on discriminatory representations.

 Given the opportunities and risks generative AI and the whole sphere of foundational models bring, companies will need to make continued investments into privacy, upskill for algorithmic auditing and integrate “ethics, privacy and security by design” methodologies.